200cm by 150cm Oil on canvas (diptych)

 200 cm by 162 cm.
 Oil on paper.

-Storms and tornados are my symbol for change and the chaos it brings.
+Storms and tornados are my symbol for gthe cycle of perpetual change, and the chaos it brings.
 They are a recurring theme in my work, and this painting is based around retribution, the weighing up, and living out the consequences of one's actions.

 ENQUIRE